gregbeaumont/PowerPopHealth/README.md

 Power Pop Health is a collection of content intended to simplify the process of ingesting and prepping Healthcare Open Data for Analytics, Business Intelligence, and more.
 Power Pop Health has a simple mission: <i>Make it easy for you to ingest, transform and format Healthcare Open Data and common reference tables so that you can achieve more.</i> Three basic factors contributed to the initial release:
 1. Quite often I encounter teams eager to do Analytics and BI, but first they need to get source data into an easy-to-use and scalable location.
 2. Very few examples exist in the public domain for shaping and modeling Healthcare data for Business Intelligence and Analytics.
 Concepts such as efficient ETL/ELT, Data Modeling, and scalable enterprise data marts/warehouses often require extrapolating architectures from examples unrelated to Healthcare.
 3. Over the last few years I have accumulated examples and tutorials for items 1-2.
 This first release is a repository to share those examples in a unified format, and in one place.
-Future additions to this repository will be based on feedback from the community, with an initial plan to focus primarily on Population Health data.
+Future additions to this repository will be based on feedback from the community, with an initial plan to focus primarily on Population Health data such as Social Determinants of Health.

 ## What User Personas are the Target Audience? ##
 1. Business Intelligence Professionals